Glazzes/react-native-zoom-toolkit/docs/docs/components/cropzoom.md

 |------|---------|----------|----------------|
 | `worklet function` | `undefined` | `No`    | see [worklets](https://docs.swmansion.com/react-native-reanimated/docs/2.x/fundamentals/worklets/) |

-Worklet callback triggered as the user interacts with the component, it also means interacting through its [methods](#methods), receives an object of type [CropZoomState](#cropzoomstate) as its only argument.

-Ideal if you need to mirror the internal state of the component to some other component as it updates.
+Worklet callback triggered as the user interacts with the component, it also means interacting through its [methods](#methods), receives an object of type [CropZoomState](#cropzoomstate) as its only argument, ideal if you need to mirror the internal state of the component to some other component as it updates.

 ### OverlayComponent